sassoftware/viya4-monitoring-kubernetes/logging/Azure_log_analytics_workspaces.md

 ## Introduction

-If you use Microsoft Azure and want to use Azure Monitor *instead* of Elasticsearch to explore, filter, and report on log messages from a SAS Viya environment, you can deploy the logging solution described in this document.
+If you use Microsoft Azure and want to use Azure Monitor *instead* of OpenSearch to explore, filter, and report on log messages from a SAS Viya environment, you can deploy the logging solution described in this document.
 This solution uses a combination of Fluent Bit and an Azure Log Analytics workspace to handle log